yugabyte/yugabyte-db/docs/content/preview/develop/common-patterns/timeseries/global-ordering.md

 type: docs
 ---

-Here, we will see how to distribute your entire time-ordered dataset across tablets and retrieve data efficiently.
+Learn how to distribute your entire time-ordered dataset across tablets and retrieve data efficiently.

 ## Setup